Adobe Licensing for Faculty and Staff

 • Access apps via the Adobe Creative Cloud desktop app.

-If you are not eligible to self-claim a license (e.g., part-time, emeritus, or other special affiliation), you should complete the Adobe License Request Survey.
+Licenses can be purchased for non-eligible staff and others who have a demonstrable need for the software.
+Supervisors should complete the Brokered Product Survey on behalf of any employee who needs a license.
 The survey will collect information about your role and eligibility so the Adobe Admin team can review and provision a license if appropriate.

 Important Notes: